 Derek Meyer began his career at NTC as an actor in 2008 and performed in over 25 different shows, touring to schools across the country, through 2014.
 Since then, Derek has worked for the company in a variety of roles in the Production and School Communications departments.
 In his current role as Distribution Manager, Derek makes sure all program information and materials get to the schools in conjunction with their scheduled programs.
 He is a graduate of The University of Wisconsin – Green Bay with a degree in Theatre.
 When Derek isn’t at NTC, he can probably be found riding his bicycle, performing in a show, or baking something tasty.

 Mike is a New Jersey native who joined NTC School Communications in the winter of 2015.
 It’s his job to make sure that schools all over the country are ready and super-psyched to host our shows, and that our actors are in the right place at the right time.
 He received his B.A. in Theatre Performance from James Madison University.
 Besides his work at NTC, Mike is a freelance actor around the Twin Cities and an avid cyclist when it’s not winter (Minnesota gets really cold, don’t’cha know!)
 In fact, Mike rode his bike from coast to coast one time.
 It was super neat!
 If you get him on the phone, maybe he’ll tell you some stories.

 1-800-858-3999 ext.
 210

-Daniel Vinitsky started at NTC in 2015 as a scheduler, calling schools and offering them the wonderfully funny and colorful plays we’ve all grown to know and love.
-Now his responsibilities mainly include kit sign-up organization and evaluation, data management, and shipping assistance.
-Daniel is also a professional actor and singer, and although he has never toured with NTC, he participates in many musicals and plays around the Twin Cities.
+Daniel Vinitsky started working at NTC in 2015 in the School Communications department, calling schools and offering them the wonderfully funny and colorful plays we’ve all grown to know and love.
+In his current role as Data Manager, Daniel oversees the department’s database and software use, and implements various data organization systems.
+Daniel is also a professional actor and singer, and although he ironically has never toured with NTC, he regularly performs in many musicals and plays around the Twin Cities.

 1-800-858-3999 ext.
 230